samiabat/e-la-la/README.md

 # e-la-la

+# this is now working without an issue.

 Automated short-form content pipeline (legal-compliant): analyze a source video you own (or CC-licensed), find the most engaging segment, crop to vertical, and add basic styled subtitles for TikTok/Shorts.

 Important: Do not download or reuse copyrighted videos without permission.
 This repo only processes local files or Creative Commons videos you have the right to use.